 These Easy Flank Steak Tacos are made entirely on the stove top, no grilling needed!
-A quick flank steak recipe that your family will love.
+A quick flank steak tacos recipe that your family will love.

 Flank Steak Tacos are a staple in my house.
 I love a simple recipe that keeps everyone in my family happy!
 My son is growing to be a picky eater, but LOVES steak.
 We can’t afford to have rib-eye every week.
 Lucky for us, flank steak is so much more affordable that it’s easier to add it to the weekly menu.

 Flank steak is a lean cut of beef, and we use a few tricks to make sure the muscle fibers break down and be tender WITHOUT having to use a good marinade.
+Skirt steak would also work in this recipe.

-Tips for Perfect Flank Steak:
+Tips for Perfect Flank Steak

 • Remove the Chill: Take the steak out of the fridge a bit early to bring it closer to room temperature.
 This will help you achieve a good sear in the pan!